 Risk is intermediate for travelers going to affected areas (regardless of the visit duration) and is related to overall food hygiene anywhere in the developing world.
-Risk is highest for those visiting friends and relatives and/or going to remote areas of endemic countries.
+Risk is highest for those visiting friends and relatives and/or going to remote areas of countries where the disease normally exists.
 However, in any country in the world, even the most hygienic restaurant could be risky because of a food handler who is a healthy, symptom-free typhoid carrier.

 The risk of becoming ill following infection varies with the number of bacterial organisms ingested and the level of gastric (stomach) acid secretion.
 Stomach acid is the body's first line of defense against the bacteria, and reduced acid from taking medicines (such as antacids) increases the risk of infection.

-Symptoms most commonly appear about 14 to 21 days (range: 6-30 days) following exposure and include prolonged, gradually increasing high fever (by the third or fourth day of illness), fatigue, headache, muscle aches, loss of appetite, and a rash appearing on the trunk; diarrhea or constipation may occur.
+Symptoms most commonly appear approximately 21 days (range: 6-30 days) following exposure and include prolonged, gradually increasing high fever (by the third or fourth day of illness), fatigue, headache, muscle aches, loss of appetite, and a rash appearing on the trunk; diarrhea or constipation may occur.
 Fever is usually lowest in the morning and peaks in the late afternoon or evening.
-Vomiting and diarrhea may occur more commonly in children than adults.
+Vomiting and diarrhea may occur more commonly in children than in adults.
 Typhoid fever and paratyphoid fever have the same symptoms, but typhoid fever may be more dangerous.
 Symptoms of typhoid fever can be confused with malaria.

 Consequences of Infection

 Need for Medical Assistance

 Travelers who develop a high persistent fever, abdominal discomfort, and general weakness during travel or upon return from endemic areas should seek urgent medical assistance.

-Two moderately effective vaccines (injectable or oral) are available for typhoid fever but not for paratyphoid fever, although the oral typhoid vaccine might offer some protection against 1 strain of paratyphoid bacteria.
+Two moderately effective vaccines (injectable or oral) are approved in the US for typhoid fever but not for paratyphoid fever, although the oral typhoid vaccine might offer some protection against 1 strain of paratyphoid bacteria.
 Protection may last longer with the oral vaccine.
-A large oral intake of bacteria can overwhelm even an optimal response to the vaccine.
+Several typhoid fever vaccines are available outside the US.